OceanAnalysis Functions

 Information about the analysis is printed if debug is set to true.

 Apart from that, the other parameters have the usual meanings for Julia plots.
 For example, color is set to black, to override the Julia default, etc. In addition to those parameters, the kwargs... argument represents any other argument that is accepted by plot.
-This is illustrated in the example, which a title is added to the plot for a built-in CNV-formatted CTD file.
+This is illustrated in the Examples.

 using OceanAnalysis, Plots, Dates